InduwaraGunasena/Medibox/README.md

 # Medibox

-When you have any disease you need medicine to recover.
-Taking medicines on time is essential for recover fast.
-Today almost all the people are very busy.
-So they can mistake their doses.
-So this medibox will help you to do this on time.

-Medibox is a device used to remind users to take their medicine on time using an ESP32.
-This device reminds you every doses with relevent medicine on that dose.
-Therefore, you will never miss any medicine or dose again.

-## Requirements what I consider

-Now you already know this is a device that reminds paticients to take their medicies on time.
-To fullfill this I identified several requirements as listed below.
+Managing medications is crucial for recovery from illness, but in today's busy world, it’s easy to miss doses.
+Medibox is a device designed to remind users to take their medicine on time, ensuring they never miss a dose.
+Using an ESP32 microcontroller, Medibox alerts users when it’s time to take their medication, displaying the relevant details for each dose.

+## Considered Requirement
+Medibox is designed to help patients adhere to their medication schedules.
+To achieve this, several requirements were identified:

 - ## functional requirements

-  - **Device must remind the relevent doses on time:** The device will remind doses by using its buzzer and LED.
+  - **Timely Reminders:** The device alerts users to take their medicine using a buzzer and LED.
-  - **Device should store the medicines under secure container:** The shaded sliding window is used to prevent the excessive light from entering the medibox.
-It has a DHT sensor to measure the temperature and humidity of the environment.
+  - **Secure Storage:** Medibox stores medicines in a secure container, with a shaded sliding window to protect from excess light and a DHT sensor to monitor temperature and humidity.

 - ## non-functional requirements
-  - **The time should be accurately represent the current time:** To do this, the device update the time by usin NTP server.
-Also the user can also setup their timezone.
-  - **The device should last long time:** The device uses several power saving mechanisms to save the power.
-The display will go to sleep after 1 minute from the last user button press.
-The microcontroller always go to deep sleep mode if there is no user interaction.
+  - **Accurate Timekeeping:** The device synchronizes time using an NTP server and allows users to set their timezone.
+  - **Long Battery Life:** Power-saving features include a display that sleeps after 1 minute of inactivity and deep sleep mode for the microcontroller when not in use.
-  - **User friendly device:** It has a simple design and a user interface in both physical and web based interface to interact with the device.
-Users can change and visualize everything using both interfaces.
+  - **User-Friendly Design:** Medibox features both physical and web-based user interfaces, making it easy to interact with the device and manage settings.

 ## Components which I use